MaterializeInc/materialize/doc/user/content/overview/isolation-level.md

 Non-linearizable orders occur more often when querying from indexes and materialized views with long propagation delays.
-In the example above, if T1 happens before T2 in real time, T1 queries table `t`, and T2 an exensive materialized view that includes `t`, T2 may not have access to all rows available to T1 if executed shortly after each other in real time.
+In the example above, if T1 happens before T2 in real time, T1 queries table `t`, and T2 an expensive materialized view that includes `t`, T2 may not have access to all rows available to T1 if executed shortly after each other in real time.